aliazam1291/New-Vertical-Slider/README.md

 # Vertical Slider

+Basic html css project

-This is a Vertical Slider created using HTML, CSS and Javascripy
+This is a Vertical Slider created using HTML, CSS and Javascript

 A Basic Project for New Beginners to contribute for the Hacktober Fest.